Vishal-sarkar/My-100DaysOfCode/README.md

 ## Day69
 - Started new Brand Portfolio website project with laravel.
 Setup breez authentication system and setup admin dashboard and profile page.

+## Day70
+- Setup admin profile page and added edit profile and image option.
+And setup toastr for view message.
+- Review php fundamentals and some interview questions.

+## Day71
+- Build change password page in my admin panel of my company website project and setup update password feature.